marcusoftnet/marcusoftnet.github.io/_posts/2017-02-27-comments-on-board-practices-5.md

 <img src="/img/stopStarting.jpg" alt="Stop starting - start finishing" width="35%">

+I mean; agree on the following:

-That is - in this team we prefer to finish stuff rather than to start new things.
+> In this team we prefer to finish stuff rather than to start new things.
 If we can, we help each other to finish things over making sure that I'm being busy working on new things.

 #### Lower is better